serl/memorizationsys/README.md

 ## Host locally with `docker-compose`

-Note: you'll need to have a HTTPS gateway for the Telegram API.
+Note: you'll need to have a public accessible HTTPS gateway for the Telegram API.
 Exposing the HTTP server as-is to the Telegram servers will NOT work.
+For example, you can use something like `ngrok http 8000`.

 * Copy `.env.sample` to `.env` and follow the instructions.
 * `docker-compose up --build`.